inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 * What worked?

-We have done what the task tells us to do, we managed to show a board an place a player on it.
+We have done what the task tells us to do, we managed to show a board and place a player on it.
 We also made user stories, and tasks according to these.

 * What did not work?